 For immunohistochemical study, the formalin-fixed skin samples after the pretreatment procedure were placed under heat-induced epitope retrieval.
 The tissue sections were irrigated with DAKO buffer (code K 8010).
 Then, antibody anti HMB-45 (DAKO-code K 8010/K80 IU) was added and incubated for 40 minutes.
 The tissue was inserted in high pH solution (code 8010) for 30 minutes, and chromogen was added to it.
 At the end, slides were prepared by using the counterstaining method.
 Positive stained cells in 100 cells were counted in 4 high-power fields.
 Melanocytes were used as our positive and breast tissue as our negative controls.
 The evaluation of HMB-45 was based on the quantitative method, measuring the number of the positive stained cells.
 Staining less than 5% was considered negative (-), between 5% and 25% weakly positive (+), 26% and 50% moderately positive (++), and more than 50% strongly positive (+++).
 Clinical response was defined as repigmentation in three categories: more than 75%; between 40% and 75%; and less than 40%.
 The data were analyzed using SPSS (version 17) (IL, Chicago).

-HMB-45 before and after NB-UVB Treatment in Lesional and Perilesional Skin a
+Table 1.
+HMB-45 before and after NB-UVB Treatment in Lesional and Perilesional Skin

-Repigmentation in Different Skin Types after 30 Sessions of NB-UVB Therapy a
+Table 2.
+Repigmentation in Different Skin Types after 30 Sessions of NB-UVB Therapy

 In conclusion, we think that NB-UVB phototherapy is an efficient way to treat vitiligo.
 It seems that its efficiency is independent of such variables as age, gender, and disease duration.
 A comprehensive assessment of the role of HMB-45 staining as a predictor marker requires studies with larger populations.